meepowlz/Spotify-MFA/method-procedure.md

 - [x] Create GitHub repository for the project
 - [ ] Outline project goals
 - [ ] Outline preliminary test cases to guide the project

+**Development**

+- [ ] Set up a basic web server to host the project on
+- [ ] Create the simple single-factor authentication sign on service